pfrazee/json-lz/README.md

 ### Detecting schema support

 JSON-LZ includes a method `detectSupport()` for detecting the compatibility between your app and a JSON's declared schemas.
-This method is important for avoiding bugs.
+This method is important for avoiding "fatal ambiguity."

-In most cases, partial support of a schema is not an issue, and apps can happily ignore the unsupported attributes, or perhaps warn the user about them if needed.

-However, there are rare cases where ambiguous interpretations of data will result in a critical mistake.
-This is called a "fatal ambiguity," and it's problematic enough that it should be actively avoided.
-Proper use of `detectSupport()` and JSON-LZ metadata can accomplish this.

 #### An example of "fatal ambiguity"

 Suppose you have a social media application with "status update" JSONs, and one of the users' applications extends the JSON to include an `"audience"` field.
 The field's goal would be to control the visibility of a message; for instance, "only show this status-update to Bob."
 If that field is not interpretted correctly by a client, the message would be visible to the wrong audiences.

 This is fatal ambiguity caused by partial support; the client understood the parts of the JSON that meant "status update" but it didn't understand the part that said "only show this to Bob."

-#### Why does it matter?

-Fatal ambiguities make it difficult for developers to freely extend their schemas.
-Unless they can signal the danger of partial support, they can only hope that all other clients will add full support in the near future.
-This will stifle developers and lead to bad user experiences.

 #### How do I avoid fatal ambiguities?